sohail-mulla/java-basic-programs/java-practice/README.md

+# Java Practice Folder

+This folder contains my practice programs and notes for Java.

-# The static Keyword in Java
+# TOPIC --> The static Keyword in Java

 What is static?